Sick of dorm food? Sodexo not satisfying? Need a nice place to go for Parents' Weekend?

 803 N. 16th St., (414) 431-0099

-Open from 10:30 a.m. to 2:30 a.m.
-Qdoba can offer you a quick, filling delicious meal almost anytime you need it.
+Open from 10:30 a.m. to 3:30 a.m. on weekends, this burrito-filling favorite can offer you a quick, filling and delicious handheld meal (or bowl) just about anytime you need it.

 1625 W. Wells St., (414) 342-6955

-The legendary chili spot is open late and churns out hot dogs, brews, tacos, nachos and more, especially to the hungry and inebriated on weekends.
+This iconic local chili spot is open late and churns out hot dogs, tacos, nachos and more, especially to the hungry and inebriated on weekends.
+Great eats – and even better people-watching depending on what time you drop in.

 824 N 16th St., (414)-797-4950

-If you're looking for an ingredient to complete a dish or simply a build-your-own fresh salad, head to Sendik's new Fresh2GO store at Marquette.
-It's sure to have whatever staple food you need as well as sushi, salad, soups and more.
+If you're looking for an ingredient to complete a dish or simply a build-your-own fresh salad, head to Sendik's Fresh2GO store at Marquette.
+It's sure to have whatever staple pantry items you need as well as sushi, salad, soups and more.

 Sobelman’s Pub and Grill